 Indigenous Australian Pathway

-As an Indigenous Australian applicant, you can apply through the standard pathway or the Indigenous Australian Pathway.
+As an Aboriginal and Torres Strait Islander applicant, you can apply through the standard pathway or the Indigenous Australian Pathway.

 Through the Indigenous Australian Pathway your application will be individually assessed by staff at Walanga Muru, the University's Indigenous office, and the faculty.
 You will automatically receive a three per cent adjustment to your weighted GPA, submission of GAMSAT results is optional, and you will receive guidance during the application and interview process.
 You will need to achieve a minimum weighted GPA of 5.0 out of 7.0.